Editor’s note: This article was updated on 9 April to reflect changes in the schedule due to Covid-19.

 - 17-20 March

-The CBD’s Ad Hoc Technical Expert Group on Digital Sequence Information is now meeting online – rather than in Montreal, Canada – to form recommendations for the post-2020 biodiversity framework.
+The CBD’s Ad Hoc Technical Expert Group on Digital Sequence Information met online – rather than in Montreal, Canada – to form recommendations for the post-2020 biodiversity framework.

-The meeting of the CBD’s Scientific, Technical and Technological Advice team was also set for Montreal, where it would focus on COP15 and the new framework.
-But the CBD is now “exploring alternative scenarios” for the meeting.
+The meeting of the CBD’s Scientific, Technical and Technological Advice team has been tentatively moved from May to August in Montreal, where it will focus on COP15 and the new framework.

-The final Montreal meeting, also in question, is of the CBD’s Implementation team, who were going to focus on issues including resource mobilisation, capacity building and progress monitoring in the context of the new framework.
+The final rescheduled Montreal meeting, is of the CBD’s Implementation team, who will focus on issues including resource-mobilisation, capacity-building and progress-monitoring in the context of the new framework.

 The UN general assembly is scheduled to convene a Leader’s Biodiversity Summit of heads of state and government in New York to give COP15 a political boost.